tannerdolby/tannerdolby.com/src/writing/pull-into-a-feature-branch.md

 {{ preview }}

-> Can you pull into my feature branch and review the changes locally to provide review?
+> Can you pull into my feature branch and review the changes locally?

 I saw this phrase appear again and again while contributing to Open Source.
 Before I knew the `git` commands to accomplish pulling into a feature branch, I tried thinking about how I would actually get the changes from a remote branch.
 It seemed straightforward, fetch changes from an upstream branch and checkout your own local branch with those fetched changes.
 Turns out it was really quite simple, but we need to specify an associated pull request ID when fetching the remote branch.